Vikash-Singh-Tanwar/Hypr-uwu/README.md

 SUPER + X                         wlogout
 SUPER + SHIFT + X                 exit Hyprland
 ```
+You can change these keybindings by editing ~/.config/hypr/hyprland.conf  file's kiybindings section

 laptop keys are all working (brightness and media keys)